mprevot/ReviewNdepend/README.md

 ## Conclusion

 Ndepend is very powerful, very much customizable, and very much lightweight unlike resharper, which is appreciable.
-The UI has recently improved, but requires some time to learn what we need and how to use it, but Ndepend's website is clear and full featured, as well as its Pluralsight formation for a quickstart.
+The UI has recently improved, though Ndepend requires some time to learn what we need and how to use it, hopefully Ndepend's website is clear and full featured, as well as its Pluralsight formation that I recommend for a quickstart.

 Potential of Ndepend is quite huge, and it will require some time and practice to get the best of it.

-I believe that the biggest expectable next feature of Ndepend is (guided, semi)automation of code refactoring, which would be extremely exciting.
+I believe that the biggest expectable next feature of Ndepend is (guided, semi)automation of code refactoring, which would be an extremely exciting evolution of Ndepend.

 ## Ideas of future evolution of Ndepend